WeAreAcademy/curriculum-mark/GOALS.md

 # Curriculum Goals

-We aim with our curriculum to provide a map (and roadmap) by which someone can go from 'zero coding experience' to the competencies of an associate/junior software engineer.
+We aim with our curriculum for The Mark to provide a roadmap by which someone can go from 'zero coding experience' to the competencies of an associate/junior software engineer.

 Of course, this doesn't _nearly_ exhaust the field of software engineering.